If you’re looking to live on or make a living on vacant land that you’re purchasing, why not create a ranch, farm, or homestead?

 A hobby farm is considered a piece of land that is less than 50 acres where the aim is not profit.

 It is primarily used for pleasure or recreation.

-That said, hobby farming differs from homesteading because hobby farmers must have another way to make an income outside of their farm entirely.
+That said, hobby farming differs from homesteading because hobby farmers are generally not using the land to support themselves.

 Homesteaders, on the other hand, use their land to be entirely self-reliant.